Theodore Hardy: First World War

 Hardy was aged 51 when war broke out, and was priest at Hutton Roof in the Lake District.
 He volunteered at once but was turned down as being too old.
 Eventually, in August 1916, he was accepted for army service as a Temporary Chaplain to the Forces, 4th Class and attached to 8th Battalion, The Lincolnshire Regiment.
 He carried out the following deeds for which he was awarded a series of decorations.
 First he was awarded the Distinguished Service Order (DSO) on 18 October 1917, the full citation was published on 7 March 1918:

 This was followed by the Military Cross (MC) on 17 December 1917, the citation following on 23 April 1918:

 Finally came the VC on 7 July 1918:

 Hardy was appointed to the honorary position of Chaplain to His Majesty on 17 September 1918.

 Death

 He was wounded in action when again trying to tend to the wounded and died a week later in Rouen, France, on 18 October 1918, two days before his 55th birthday.

 He was buried at St. Sever Cemetery Extension, Rouen, France, in block S, plot V, row J, grave 1.
-There are memorials to Hardy at Carlisle Cathedral, at the former Royal Commercial Travellers School, Pinner, Middlesex (now the Harrow Arts Centre), City of London School and in his old church at Hutton Roof in Cumbria.
+There are memorials to Hardy at Carlisle Cathedral, at the former Royal Commercial Travellers School, Pinner, Middlesex (now the Harrow Arts Centre), City of London School, in his old church at Hutton Roof in Cumbria and a memorial tablet at the Exeter War Memorial in Northernhay Gardens.

-His medals are displayed at The Museum of Army Chaplaincy in Amport, Hampshire.
+His medals are displayed at Royal Army Chaplains' Museum in Shrivenham, Oxfordshire.